-Dr. Lyz Amarillo, obtain her doctorate from Argosy University, Chicago in 2015.
-She has had an array of experience working in community mental health, higher level of mental health care, domestic violence, substance abuse, mental health crisis management, severe chronically ill and with geriatric individuals.
+Dr. Lyz Amarillo, obtained her doctorate from Argosy University, Chicago in 2015.
+She has an array of experience working in community mental health, higher level of mental health care, domestic violence, substance abuse, mental health crisis management, severe chronically ill and with geriatric individuals.
 In addition, she has been an adjunct professor since 2011.
 She has instructed courses in English and Spanish.

 COUN 6336 - Crisis, Trauma, and Response

 GRHP 6100 - Group Lab

 Illinois Alcohol and Other Drug Abuse Professional Certification, Illinois Certification Board, Inc